Oral Appliance Therapy

-How Long do Oral Appliances Last?
+How Long Do Oral Appliances Last?

-How Quickly Can I Get an Oral Appliance?
+How Do I Get an Oral Appliance?

 If you believe you have obstructive sleep apnea, talk to your doctor.
 If they believe an oral appliance for sleep apnea might help, ask them to refer you to our office.
 They can call us at Bragg Dental Phone Number 770-889-8420.